 phone# 630-791-8342 fax# 630-791-9044 DeickeScoutShop@scouting.org

 Youth Protection is our #1 job.
 YPT Training helps keep us informed of the latest information as well as fulfill the YPT “Active” status (every two years), I am offering to come to your unit during your meeting time (or other time as directed) to get your unit compliant.
 ANY adult in the unit is encouraged to participate.
 Leaders, Committee or just parents that are driving our boys to/from outings (must have YPT).
-The training should take 30-40 minutes depending upon questions.
+The training should take about an hour depending upon questions.

 I have some sample promotion materials that you can customize for your troop as well: